aws-samples/aws-appsync-calorie-tracker-workshop/1_AWS_Cloud9/README.md

 $ node -v
 v8.12.0
 ```

-Congratulations!!!.
+---

+Congratulations!!!
 You have completed setting up your AWS Cloud9 environment.
 In the next section, you will [load the given dataset into Amazon Neptune Cluster](../2_LOAD_DATA/README.md)

 [Go back to the home page](../README.md)